PDF417/pdf417-android/README.md

 _PDF417.mobi_ is supported on Android SDK version 16 (Android 4.1) or later.

 The library contains one activity: `Pdf417ScanActivity`.
 It is responsible for camera control and recognition.
-You can also create your own scanning UI - you just need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
-For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).
+You can also create your own scanning UI - you just need to embed `RecognizerRunnerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+For more information, see [Embedding `RecognizerRunnerView` into custom scan activity](#recognizerRunnerView).

 # <a name="quickStart"></a> Quick Start